123jimin/voltedit/README.md

 ### Goal
 * KSH/KSON editor which can replace current kshoot editor
 * Web-based editor supporting modern web browsers (IE excluded)
-* Single column, scrollable chart view like stepmania
+* Multi column, scrollable chart view using WebGL
 * Live view of the chart as it's being edited (ambitious!)
 * kson-centric, but can export to ksh with some degrade
 * Multilingual (en and ko during development)